ChristianVillalba/the-complete-web-development-bootcamp/10 - PostgreSQL/README.md

 ### Requirements to use Postgree
 * Postgres Server
-    * To use Postgrees in our local computer
+    * To use postgres in our local computer
     * Not necessary for remote server
 * pgAdmin
     * UI to tap into our Postgres Server (instead of command line)